 - Project proposal

-- Two letters of recommendation (emailed directly to email@example.com)
+- Two letters of recommendation (posted directly by reference writers)

 - Abstract of PhD